returnDevBootcamp/git-questions/questions.md

 ## Question 7

-Why does we commit a message?
+Why do we commit a message?

 <!-- Answer the question under this comment -->